bravecorvus/bigdisk/README.md

 ![img1](https://78.media.tumblr.com/09d8d890fea9166b4272867411ad81ec/tumblr_p6lpsmpO8Q1s5a4bko1_1280.png)
 ![img2](https://78.media.tumblr.com/a9f35b57d166415b01c11c41ac35db45/tumblr_p6lpryBZkd1s5a4bko1_1280.png)

 BigDisk Admin Control Panel is an application to easily provision static asset storage for large applications.
-Using the Admin Panel, admins can allocate a set amount of storage (in gibabytes), add administrators to the application and generate a secret token (used as part of the upload and delete endpoints only accessible by the app administrators).
+Using the Admin Panel, admins can allocate a set amount of storage (in gigabytes), add administrators to the application and generate a secret token (used as part of the upload and delete endpoints only accessible by the app administrators).

 It uses [redis](https://redis.io/) for persistant storage while utilizing uses bcrypt to hash admin user passwords and using encrypted cookies to save application state.
 The panel also has an IP ban functionality which bans an IP after 5 failed attempts to log in.